Causal Feature Selection via Orthogonal Search: Experiments

-For every combination of number of nodes (\#nodes), sparsity $(p_s)$, noise level $(\sigma^2)$, number of observations $(z)$, and non-linear probability $(p_n)$ (see Table~\ref{tab:experiment_setup}), 100 examples (DAGs) are generated and stored as csv files (altogether 72.000 DAGs are simulated, comprising a dataset of overall $>$10GB).
-For each DAG, $z$ number of samples are generated.
-We provide more details about the parameters (\#nodes, $p_s$, $p_n$ and $z$) and data generation process in Appendix~\ref{appendix:metrics}.
+For every combination of number of nodes (\#nodes), connectivity $(p_s)$, noise level $(\sigma^2)$, number of observations $(n)$, and non-linear probability $(p_n)$ (see~\Cref{tab:experiment_setup}), 100 examples (DAGs) are generated and stored as csv files (altogether 72.000 DAGs are simulated, comprising a dataset of overall $>$10GB).
+For each DAG, $n$ samples are generated.
+We provide more details about the parameters (\#nodes, $p_s$, $p_n$ and $n$) and data generation process in~\Cref{appendix:data_gen_causal}.
 For future benchmarking, the generated files with the code will be made available later.